lcvgit/refsdev/docs/compiler/tasking/chc.md

 `__VERSION__`

-:   An integer for the version of the Altium TASKING compiler, which is encoded as a decimal integer with the general form of **_ABBB_**~10~, where:
+:   An integer for the version of the TASKING C-to-Hardware compiler, which is encoded as a decimal integer with the general form of **_ABBB_**~10~, where:

     - **_A_**~10~ is the major version; and
     - **_BBB_**~10~ is the minor version.